 Lung cancer and COVID-19 have a few similar symptoms, like a cough, shortness of breath, body aches, and a headache.
-But unlike the lung disease, the virus can also cause a fever, loss of taste or smell, nausea, vomiting, or diarrhea.
+But unlike lung cancer, the virus can also cause a fever, loss of taste or smell, nausea, vomiting, or diarrhea.

 If you think you might have COVID-19, it’s important to call your doctor and get tested as soon as possible.
 If you test negative, you can begin to rule out other causes of your symptoms.

-Get medical care right away if you have major trouble breathing, severe pressure or pain in your chest, confusion, bluish lips or face, or if you have trouble staying awake.
-These could be emergency warning signs of COVID-19.
+Get medical care right away if you have major trouble breathing, pressure or pain in your chest, confusion, bluish lips or face, or if you have trouble staying awake.
+These could be emergency warning signs of COVID-19 or another serious condition.

 Acute and chronic bronchitis may have similar symptoms to lung cancer.
 These can include a cough, mucus that might have a small amount of blood, shortness of breath, and chest pain.
 With chronic bronchitis, your cough may last months at a time.

 Because the warning signs of bronchitis and lung cancer are so similar, it’s important to make an appointment with your doctor if you notice any of these symptoms.
 Get medical care right away if your cough keeps you from sleeping or lasts longer than 3 weeks, or if you have a fever over 100.4 F, discolored or bloody mucus, wheezing, or shortness of breath.

 The illness can range from mild to very serious.
 Depending on how severe your pneumonia is, the cause, your age, and your overall health, you may have a variety of symptoms.